-The Flagstaff Watershed Protection Project boundary includes a patchwork of:
+The Flagstaff Watershed Protection Project footprint includes a patchwork of:

-- Sections of National Forest that were previously analyzed (before FWPP) by the Coconino National Forest and are ready for approved treatments to begin
+- Areas of Coconino National Forest that have been previously analyzed (before FWPP) and are ready for approved treatments to begin

-- Sections of National Forest that have been approved under a Final Record of Decision (Oct.
+- Areas of Coconino National Forest that have been approved under the FWPP Final Record of Decision (Oct.
 22, 2015).
 These analyses on federal lands follow procedures established by the National Environmental Policy Act (NEPA).

 What is NEPA?